 Who can apply ?

 Buti Foundation Young Scientist Award is open to Graduate students working towards their Ph.D. degrees and to fresh Ph.D.s with less than 2 years post-doctoral experience.
-Maximum age limit for competing for this award is 35 years.
+Maximum age limit for competing for this award is 35 years (as on January 1 of the year of conference) .
 This award of Rs.
 10000 is for the best presentation with really good contents to be presented at the annual PSSI meeting.

 The applicant should be a Life Member of PSSI.